 The most important priority for you is to choose a location that you and your cat are comfortable with.
 Keep a close eye on your pet and watch for any signs that might indicate that it’s not enjoying the atmosphere.

-Every cat has a different time limit, noise, and fear threshold, and it’s up to you to observe its comfort level and provide an appropriate adjustment.
-Keep in mind that strange situations which you hadn’t rehearsed for may occur, so be prepared for any eventualities.
+Every cat has a different time limit, noise, and fear threshold, and it’s up to you to observe its comfort level and provide appropriate adjustment.
+Keep in mind that strange situations which you haven’t rehearsed for may occur, so be prepared for any eventualities.

-There are always more days to train on and continuing to push a cat beyond its boundaries can have unpleasant consequences.
-It may not want to go on with the training and everything that you’ve done so far will be for naught.
+There are always more days to train, and continuing to push a cat beyond its boundaries can have unpleasant consequences.
+It may not want to go on with the training, and everything that you’ve done so far will be for naught.